MandeepSic19/RefWorkflow_LC/README.md

 - Reference values for calibration parameters
 **Note:** The program includes representative reference values in place of actual experimental values to demonstrate reproducibility while preserving confidentiality.

 These resources demonstrate the processing sequence used in the experiments.
-Additional setup information, hardware specifications, and preprocessing parameters are described in the associated manuscript.
+Additional setup information, hardware specifications, and all other detail are described in the associated manuscript.

 ## Images and Outputs
 Representative images of point clouds and outputs are located in `/figures/`.
 For detailed experimental results and analysis, refer to the published manuscript.